Get weekly tips, recipes, and my Herbal Jumpstart e-course! Sign up for free today.

 Chickweed gently moves the lymph.
 Consider it when there are swollen lymph glands or when there is swelling and edema, indicating a stagnant interstitial fluid or lymphatic system.

 Chickweed is also famously used for benign cysts.
 It can be used topically and frequently for common types of cysts, including ganglion cysts.
-Susun Weed recommends it internally for women with ovarian cysts.
-5
+Some herbalists recommend it internally for women with ovarian cysts.
+4

 Many hot or inflamed skin conditions are a good match for chickweed.
 Redness, irritation, and itchiness can be soothed with a topical poultice of the fresh plant.
 Herbalists report using chickweed successfully with eczema, boils, and many insect bites or stings, such as those of mosquitoes and bees.